space-wizards/website-content/content/post/23-02-27-progress-report-39.md

 - Alt-clicking can now be used on hands again. *Contributed by ShadowCommander*
 - Wiki now displays the proper names and descriptions for chemistry recipes and the rest instead of the localization keys. *Contributed by Carbonhell*
 - Pets can wear breath/medical masks and air tanks.
 Save those pets!. *Contributed by JustinTrotter*
-- Fixed collision mispredictions when something like a locker or crates get toggled open and closed. *Contributed by ElectroJr*
+- Fixed collision mispredictions when something like a locker or crates get toggled open and closed. *Contributed by ElectroSR*
 - Ghosts can now toggle the lighting manager to be able to better observe dark areas. *Contributed by Carbonhell*
 - Fixed a bug allowing lathes to infinitely print items when upgraded. *Contributed by EmoGarbage404*
 - You can inject all animals with syringes now.
-Veterinarians rejoice!. *Contributed by Elijahrane*
+Veterinarians rejoice!. *Contributed by rane*
 - Lightning is fixed to properly collide. *Contributed by keronshb*
 - Construction menu displays correct icon for air injector. *Contributed by eoineoineoin*
 - Allowed Proto-Kinetic Accelerators to be stored in the belt slot. *Contributed by civilCornball*